-Much like its cruciferous cousin, cauliflower, Brussels sprouts turn into a wonderfully rich and creamy soup just by cooking this vegetable with aromatics and whirling it up in broth.
+Much like its cruciferous cousin, cauliflower, Brussels sprouts turn into a wonderfully rich and creamy soup just by cooking this vegetable with aromatics and whirling it up in a broth.
 This soup ends up having a much deeper nutty flavor than you might expect, as well as a thicker, more satisfying texture than you would imagine that these tiny cabbages could possibly contain.

 You can add a bit of cream for an even creamier effect, but it is not necessary since this soup holds up on its own without the added cream.